nuradin444/Algorithm/README.md

 # Algorithm
-A program that demonstrates how to sort numbers and letters such as temperatures, months and days.
+A program that demonstrates how to sort numbers and letters such as temperatures, months and years.